Tips For Growing Bigger Tomatoes

 A perfectly ripe home grown tomato warmed by the sun is NOTHING like the ones you get in the grocery store (as most of you know that grow tomatoes)!
-I planted some tomatoes recently and wanted to share with you a few tips that I hope will improve your chances for growing bigger & healthier tomatoes.
+I planted some tomatoes recently and wanted to share with you a few of my tips for growing bigger & better tomatoes.

 Disclosure: This post may contain affiliate links to Amazon and/or Etsy, which means that I may earn a small commission from some of the links in this post.
 Please see our Disclosure Page for more information.

 I think most gardeners have their own tricks and tips for growing certain things and you’re welcome to share yours in the comments.
 Being a gardener means always learning something new!

 Unless I see that the roots have already grown through the pot because I’ve dug up a few plants where those type of pots haven’t disintegrated.
 At the very least remove the rim of the pots (the part that sticks up past the soil line.
 If you don’t, the peat pots won’t retain water and they’ll dry out (drying up the roots of your plant).

 Planting your tomatoes deep creates a stronger root system .
 There are two ways you can plant deep.
 One is to make a long trench and lay your tomato plant on it’s side (remove all the leaves that will be buried).
 Cover the tomato with soil only leaving the very top of the plant exposed.

 The way I like to plant deep is to dig a deep hole and plant my tomato plant as you normally would just really deep (remove all the leaves that will be buried) so that the remaining leaves are above the ground but not touching the dirt.
 I actually tested both ways of planting deep a few years ago with the same variety of tomato and planting vertically worked better for me.
 The tomato I planted deep but vertically did much better than the one I planted on it’s side.
 But give both a try and see which one works best for you.